gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 Yeah, I'm not kidding.
 Those code fragments are equivalent.

 I know what you're thinking though.
 The Scala code looks more cryptic.
 But much like `a += b` expands to `a = a + b` in Java, `a +:= b` expands to `a = a.+:(b)` in Scala, where the part before the `=` is the method name (`+:` is a legal method name in Scala).
 All you have to remember is a universal expansion rule, which is arguably simpler than the localised expansion rule in Java.
-Any you don't need to refer to the documentation to see which order the parameters for the `arraycopy` method come in, or make an off-by-one error by carelessly using the wrong array length (did you spot that?).
+And you don't need to refer to the documentation to see which order the parameters for the `arraycopy` method come in, or make an off-by-one error by carelessly using the wrong array length (did you spot that?).

 You're probably thinking that's a contrived example, so let's take another one - produce the running total of an array of numbers, which is the kind of thing you might want to do for a receipt or on a summary screen.
 In Java you're looking at something like this (with no deliberate errors this time, I promise):